pixl8/Preside-Documentation/docs/02.devguides/38.dataexporters/page.md

 ...
 ```

-### Enable in object level
+### Configure at object level

-You can only enable it in the individual object by setting `dataExportExpandManytoOneFields` attribute:
+Enable or disable for all many-to-one fields on an individual object using the `dataExportExpandManytoOneFields` annotation:

 ```luceescript
 // /preside-objects/foo.cfc